-It is the policy of the Board of Directors that a majority of the members of the Board be independent.
-The Board has affirmatively determined that, as to each current, non-employee Director nominee (Mr. Allen, Mr. Brazelton, Mr. Caflisch, Mr. Chapoton, Mr. Farish and Mr. Myers) no material relationship exists that, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each current, non-employee Director nominee qualifies as "independent" according to VAALCO's Corporate Governance Principles, which comply with the Corporate Governance Rules of the NYSE.
+It is the policy of the board of directors that a majority of the members of the board be independent.
+The board has affirmatively determined that, as to each current, non-employee director nominee (Mr. Allen, Mr. Brazelton, Mr. Caflisch, Mr. Chapoton and Mr. Myers), as well as Mr. Farish who is not standing for reelection, no material relationship exists that, in the opinion of the board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each current, non-employee director and non-employee director nominee qualifies as "independent" according to VAALCO's Corporate Governance Principles, which comply with the Corporate Governance Rules of the NYSE.